I-War (1997 video game): Defiance

 Later, an additional campaign from the Indie side of the conflict, called Defiance, was developed.
 The campaign consisted of 18 missions and it mirrored the I-War campaign.
 This time the player assumed the role of Edison Hayes, a captain of the Indie fleet and the Dreadnaught-class corvette Spartacus.
 Defiance had three new features: in-mission savepoints, limited customisation of player ship's weapons and a zoom mode for longer range weapons fire.

 Originally Defiance was supposed to be released as an expansion pack, but Infogrames decided they would prefer a special edition that would have both the new campaign and the original game in the same box.
 This special edition was released in the US as Independence War Deluxe Edition in 1999.
 The European version was released the same year, but was called Independence War Special Edition instead since it was reasoned that 'deluxe' doesn't mean much to the French or German audiences.
 The American version also included a $10 rebate for owners of Independence War, but no rebate was included with the European version.
 On May 25, 2010, GOG.com re-released Independence War Deluxe Edition digitally.

 The development of Defiance was led by Stephen Robertson who also maintained a strong and long lasting on-line presence helping players of the Independence War series.

 Reception

 The game won Computer Games Strategy Plus's 1998 "Sci-Fi Simulation of the Year" award.
 The editors wrote, "With mission-driven play, good graphics, and detailed space combat action, this European import turned out to be quite a hit on this side of the Atlantic."

-The Academy of Interactive Arts & Sciences nominated I-War for its 1998 "Simulation Game of the Year" award, although it lost to Need for Speed III: Hot Pursuit.
+The Academy of Interactive Arts & Sciences nominated I-War for "PC Simulation Game of the Year" at the 2nd Annual Interactive Achievement Awards, although it lost to Need for Speed III: Hot Pursuit.